Alan Reynolds (footballer)

-Alan Reynolds (born 12 June 1974) is a former Irish footballer and coach.
-He is currently the assistant manager of both Derry City in the League of Ireland Premier Division & the Republic of Ireland U21.
-He is currently working as a Football In Community Development Officer for the Football Association of Ireland.
+Alan Reynolds (born 12 June 1974) is an Irish football coach and former player who is the manager of Bohemians in the League of Ireland Premier Division.
+He has also previously worked as a Football In Community Development Officer for the Football Association of Ireland.

 Playing career

 Waterford United

 He made his League of Ireland debut on 1 December 1991 for his hometown club Waterford United under the stewardship of Alfie Hale.
 His first goal for the Blues came on 21 November 1993.

 Longford Town

 After ten seasons he transferred to Longford Town for one season.

 Cork City

 He then signed for Cork City where he again spent only one season.